-If you have a Facebook, you’re probably using your phone for at least 41 minutes per day.
-And that’s not counting the time you spend browsing other sites, texting people, and using apps like Snapchat and Twitter.
+If you have a Facebook account, you’re likely spending at least 41 minutes per day using their service.
+Add that with the time you spend on other sites, texting people, and using apps like Snapchat and Twitter, and it adds up to… quite a lot.

 According to Google’s app Digital Wellbeing, I used to spend about 2.5 hours per day on my phone.
 But now, I spend less than 30 minutes each day.